watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #mp title="Management Plane"}

-Figure 4 shows examples of managers that MAY be added to management plane:
+Figure 4 shows examples of managers that MAY be added to a management plane:
 * VNF Manager: handles deployment and scaling of network functions.
-　　　　　　* This manager MAY consider redundancy and link utilization optimization.
+* This manager considers redundancy and link utilization optimization.
-XXX: Informationalなんだから全部MAYじゃん？わざわざMAYと書く必要ないじゃん？みたいな気がする
-XXX: 全体的に，MAYとかMUSTみたいな書き方を書き加えるのは後でいい気がしている．そこはドラフトの段階で我々の主軸のターゲットではないので．

-* Virtualized Infrastructure Manager (VIM): monitors hypervisor resources on SRv6 Service Function Node.
+* VIM: monitors hypervisor resources on SRv6 Service Function Node.
    * In SRv6 SFC, a hypervisor managed by a VIM MAY be located in virtualized spaces within routers or on generic servers.
-XXX: VNFはVNFと略しているのにVIMは略していない意味がわからない．Terminologyにも書いてあるし
 * Network Metrics Manager: collects metrics for SRv6 policy calculation and evaluation.
-XXX: コレクトするだけで，計算と評価だけしかしないの？
-   * Metrics are collected from multiple data sources, including SRv6 path traces, IPFIX, and TCP statistics.
+   * Metrics are collected from multiple data sources, including IPFIX, TCP statistics, and SRv6 path tracing {{!I-D.draft-filsfils-spring-path-tracing}}.
-XXX: SRv6 path tracesも唐突に出てきている．IPFIX/TCP statisticsほどGeneralな単語じゃない．
-   * Metrics can be used as inputs for controllers described in this document.
+   * Metrics can be used for PCE calculation parameters.
-XXX: この文は何を言っているのかはわからない．metricは使えます．くらいのことしか言っていない．can be used as inputs についても意味がわからない．controllers described in this documentも意味がわからない. controllerとナノつくものはたくさんあるんだから明示的に示してほしい．この書き方が許されるならあらゆるところがcontrollers described in this documentになる．

 # Security Considerations
 In this architecture, network functions are globally accessible via IPv6, since the network functions are SRv6 service segments.